Dr Robert James

 Stephen has over 10 years of experience in the life sciences.
 Stephen started his career at the Cancer Research UK Clinical Centre in Leeds and Imperial College London, during this time he published widely in leading academic journals on various aspects of cancer biology and drug discovery.
 Stephen then moved to Cancer Research Technology Ltd (CRT), the commercialisation and development arm of Cancer Research UK, where he was responsible for the identification, evaluation and commercialisation of early stage intellectual property.
 Stephen was a key team member in the establishment of a major drug discovery alliance with FORMA Therapeutics, shortlisted by the SCRIP Awards for the Best Partnership Alliance in 2014, and was latterly Head of Alliances, Business Development at CRT.
 Stephen was seconded to Sixth Element Capital for 2 years prior to joining as a Partner in 2015.
 Stephen has a first class degree in Pharmacology and a PhD in paediatric oncology.

-Ralph is a specialist in drug development asset valuation with degrees in mathematics from the Swiss Federal Institute of Technology and mathematical finance from Oxford University.
-Ralph first worked in financial risk consulting and corporate finance in Zurich.
-He co-founded Avance in 2004, a corporate finance boutique specialised in valuation where he has been involved in more than 100 fund raising rounds and license deals.
-He is co-author of the book "Valuation in Life Sciences" and regularly publishes on valuation and industry developments.
+Ralph was a specialist in drug development asset valuation with degrees in mathematics from the Swiss Federal Institute of Technology and mathematical finance from Oxford University.
+He co-founded Avance in 2004, a corporate finance boutique specialising in valuation where he has been involved in more than 100 fund raising rounds and license deals.